 2. If there are any significant social or environmental concerns and/or risks arising from production or disposal of your products / services, as identified in the Life Cycle Perspective / Assessments (LCA) or through any other means, briefly describe the same along-with action taken to mitigate the same.

-Name of Product / Description of the risk Action taken service Concern The Compa ducts.
+Name of Product /Description of the risk Action taken service Concern The Company has not conducted LCA for its products.

 3. Percentage of recycled or reused input material to total material (by value) used in production.